JPLMLIA/vercye_ops/docs/docs/Vercye/running.md

 1. Defining your regions of interest
 2. Configuring your simulation parameters
 3. Preparing your base directory structure
+4. Adding reference (vlidation) data

+While the individual steps are detailed in other pages of this living document, on this page we outline the quickstart using our setup helper.

 ## 1. Defining Regions of Interest

 Your yield study will run simulations for each defined region, typically specified in a shapefile.

 **Important requirements for your shapefile:**

-- Contains geometries at the same administrative level only (e.g., all districts, all counties)
+- Contains geometries at the same administrative level only (e.g., all geometries are districts OR all counties)
 - Includes an attribute column with region names (e.g., `NAME_2` containing "Cook County", "Orleans Parish")

-If your shapefile contains mixed administrative levels, use the helper script:
+If your shapefile contains mixed administrative levels, use the interactive helper script to normalize it to a single level:
 ```
-python apsim/prepare_shapefile.py
+python apsim/prepare_shapefile.py --shp_fpath /path/to/your.shp --output_dir /path/to/save/dir
 ```

 ## 2. Defining Your Configuration

 Create a configuration file that controls simulation parameters:

-0. Create an empty directory that will be your basediretory of your study.
+0. Create an empty directory `new_basedir_path` that will be your basediretory of your study.
-1. Navigate to `snakemake/example_setup/` and copy one of the example configurations `new_basdir_path/config_template.yaml`.
+1. Navigate to `snakemake/example_setup/` and copy one of the example configurations to `new_basedir_path/config_template.yaml`.
-2. Modify parameters according to your study needs (years, date ranges, meteorological data sources)
+2. Modify parameters according to your study needs (years, date ranges, meteorological data sources).
+For now, leave the regions fields empty, as it will be filled in by the setup helper.

 The full configuration options are documented in the [Inputs documentation (Section 6)](inputs.md#6-Snakemake-Configuration).

 ## 3. Setting Up Your Base Directory

-The base directory is the heart of your individual study and contains region-specific geometries and APSIM simulation files.
-It should contain a directory tree with a folder for each year, timepoint and region and holds the actual polygons and APSIM configurations per region.
-The required structure of this directory is detailed in [Inputs documentation (Section 1)](inputs.md#1-Yield-Study-Setup)

-Our setup helper simplifies and guides this setup process.
-To get startet you will have to:
-1. Open the Jupyter notebook `vercye_setup_helper.ipynb` and adapt the following parameters:

-- **`SHAPEFILE_PATH`**: The path to your .shp file containing all (simulation level) regions.
-(Ensure they all geometreies have the same admin level).
-- **`ADMIN_COLUMN_NAME`**: The column in the attribute table of the shapefile that contains the name of each region (e.g often `NAME_2`...)

-Sometimes, you might only want to run the yieldstudy on a subset of the regions in you shapefile.
-Let's say your shapefile contains all counties in the US, however you only wish to run it on all counties in Texas and Colorado.
-You can filter these by specifying:
--** `FILTER_COL_NAME`**: The column in the attribute table holding the higher level administrative names (e.g `NAME_1`) with values such as `Texas` and `Oregon`.
--** `FILTER_COL_VALUES`**: An array of all values that should be kept.
-So for example here `['Texas', 'Colorado']`.
-However, this step is optional, if you do not wish to only run on a subset, leave the array empty and set `FILTER_COL_NAME` to None.

--**`GEOJSONS_FOLDER`**: An intermediate folder into which all geoemtries from the shapefile are initally extracted as polygons.
-This is **NOT** your base directory (study head dir)!

-- **`OUTPUT_DIR`**: Your base directory (study head dir).
-In this directory your whole setup will be saved.
-Ensure you have placed the snakemake configuration file in here, with the name `config_template.yaml`.
-- **`SNAKEFILE_CONFIG`**: The prefilled configuration file you have setup in the previous step.
-The regions value may be left empty.
-It should be saved under `OUTPUT_DIR/config_template.yaml`.

-Now an essential part is to have individual APSIM configuration files for every season and region of your yield study.
-To reduce the manual load of copying each file into into an own directoty and adapting the simulation date range in the APSIM file, the helper script facilitates this process:
-Typically you will have APSIM files for different regions if you are running for example a national scale study.
-However, the general APSIM configuration stays the same throughout the years for each region, and only the simulation dates change in the file.
-By specyfing a template for each region the APSIM file template for a region will be copied to each years directory and the dates will be automatically be adjusted in by the helper script.
-Now since, we do not want to specify an individual APSIM file for each simulation level region (e.g counties) as these can be houndreds, we typically share a template over a higher admin level (e.g states).
-To match these, the following parameters in the config are used:

-- **`APSIM_TEMPLATE_PATHS_FILTER_COL_NAME`**: defines the admin column name which holds the values of the higher level adminstrative region (e.g states such as `Texas` or `Colorado`)
-- **`APSIM_TEMPLATE_PATHS`**: Is a dictionary mapping each of the values in this admin column to the APSIM templates for the regions sharing this configuration.

-Sometimes, you may not want to specify individual APSIM templates for different regions and have only a single APSIM file for all regions in your study.
-IN this case, you can simple set `APSIM_TEMPLATE_PATHS_FILTER_COL_NAME` to `None` and set the dictionary to `{'all': '/your/path/to/generalApsimTemplate.yaml'}`

-Once you have set all these parameters, you are ready to run the notebook.
-This will create your basedirectory setup and a new file called `config.yaml` that will contain all the regions of interest in addition to the values of your previous configured snakemake configuration file.

-## Running the Yield Study
+The **base directory** (your study head dir) organizes region-specific geometries and APSIM simulations by year, timepoint, and region [Details](inputs.md)

+Use the provided Jupyter notebook (`vercye_setup_helper.ipynb`) to create this structure – just set the parameters below and run it.

+1. **Input shapefile & region names**

+    - **`SHAPEFILE_PATH`**  Path to your `.shp` containing all simulation-level regions (all geometries must share the same admin level).

+    - **`ADMIN_COLUMN_NAME`**  Attribute column holding each region’s identifier (e.g. `NAME_2`).

+2. **(Optional) Subset regions**

+    If you only want a subset of regions (e.g. counties in Texas & Colorado), set:

+    - **`FILTER_COL_NAME`** Column for the higher-level admin unit (e.g. `NAME_1`).

+    - **`FILTER_COL_VALUES`** List of values to keep, e.g. `['Texas', 'Colorado']`.
+      To include *all* regions, set `FILTER_COL_NAME = None` and leave `FILTER_COL_VALUES = []`.

+3. **Intermediate & output folders**

+    - **`GEOJSONS_FOLDER`** Temporary folder where the notebook extracts each region as a GeoJSON polygon.

+    - **`OUTPUT_DIR`** Your new base directory. **Place** `config_template.yaml` (your Snakemake config) here.

+    - **`SNAKEFILE_CONFIG`** Path to that prefilled `config_template.yaml` (it lives in `OUTPUT_DIR/config_template.yaml`; you can leave its `regions:` field empty).

+4. **APSIM configuration templates**

+    Rather than manually copying and editing an APSIM file for each year/region, the helper will:

+    1. Copy a template for each higher-level region (e.g. state) into every year’s folder.
+    2. Auto-adjust the simulation dates.

+    Configure this by setting:

+    - **`APSIM_TEMPLATE_PATHS_FILTER_COL_NAME`** Admin column that groups regions sharing a template (e.g. `NAME_1`).

+    - **`APSIM_TEMPLATE_PATHS`** Dictionary mapping column values to template paths; e.g.
+      ```yaml
+      APSIM_TEMPLATE_PATHS:
+        Texas:    /path/to/texas_template.yaml
+        Colorado: /path/to/colorado_template.yaml
+      ```

+    - **Single-template setup** If you only require one APSIM file for *all* regions, set:
+      ```yaml
+      APSIM_TEMPLATE_PATHS_FILTER_COL_NAME: None
+      APSIM_TEMPLATE_PATHS:
+        all: /your/path/to/generalApsimTemplate.yaml
+      ```

+Once all parameters are defined, run the notebook.
+It will:

+- Create your year/timepoint/region directory tree under `OUTPUT_DIR`.
+- Generate a final `config.yaml` that merges your Snakemake settings with the selected regions.

+## 4. Adding Reported Validation Data

+The VeRCYE pipeline can automatically generate validation metrics (e.g., R², RMSE) if reported data is available.
+To enable this, you must manually add validation data for each year.

+Validation data can be provided at different geographic scales.
+It may be available at the smallest unit (e.g., ROI level used in simulations) or at a coarser level (e.g., government statistics).
+You must specify the scale so VeRCYE can aggregate predictions accordingly.

+Define aggregation levels in your config file under eval_params.aggregation_levels.
+For each level, provide a key-value pair where the key is a descriptive name and the value is the column in your original shapefile used for aggregation.
+For example, if state-level ground truth uses the ADMIN_1 column, specify State: ADMIN_1.
+If the validation data is at ROI level, no specification is needed—it will be automatically recognized.

+For each year and aggregation level, create a CSV file named: `{year}/groundtruth-{aggregation_name}-{year}.csv`, where aggregation_name matches the key in your config (case-sensitive).

+Example: For 2024 state-level data, the file should be: `basedirectory/2024/groundtruth-State-2024.csv` For simulation ROI-level data, use `primary` as the aggregation name: `basedirectory/2024/groundtruth-primary-2024.csv`

+Each CSV must include:

+- `region`: Region name, matching the cleaned names in your yield study
+- `reported_mean_yield_kg_ha`: Mean yield in kg/ha
+If unavailable, provide reported_yield_kg instead.
+The mean yield will then be calculated using cropmask area (note: subject to cropmask accuracy).If you do not have validation data for certain regions, simply do not include these in your CSV.

+## 5. Running the Yield Study

 Once your setup is complete: